- Undergraduate Program

 7. I don’t understand what the terms “399-equivalent” and “300 level” on the honors web page mean.

 All psychology courses at the 300 level are research experience courses.
-You can construct a year-long research experience (at the 300 level) with a single professor in a number of ways: (i) most honors students develop an independent research proposal with a faculty member, and register for 399 (Individual Empirical Research, aka Independent Study) in both the fall and spring semesters; (ii) some students enroll in one of the few year-long research experience courses, which are designated as such on the course listings available during advanced registration (not all students in these courses are part of the Honors Program); (iii) occasionally a student makes advanced arrangements to enroll in a one-semester research experience course in the fall semester and to complete a research project with the instructor of that course in the spring semester.
-In all of these cases, the arrangements must be clearly specified at the time of the application to the Honors Program.
+You can construct a year-long research experience (at the 300 level) with a single professor in two ways: (i) most honors students develop an independent research proposal with a faculty member, and register for PSYC 399 (Individual Empirical Research, aka Independent Study) in both the fall and spring semesters; (ii) some students enroll in PSYC 362, the only year-long research experience course, which is designated as such on the course listings available during advanced registration (not all students in this course are part of the Honors Program).
+In both of these cases, the arrangements must be clearly specified at the time of the application to the Honors Program.